Image

 • Class C Felony – between three and 10 years in prison

-In the end, the outcome of your felony criminal case is influenced by a number of factors.
-If you receive a felony conviction, the precise terms of your punishment is up to the judge.
-The judge in your case will weigh factors including the specific circumstances of the crime, your personal history and other details.
+Ultimately, the outcome of your felony criminal case is influenced by a variety of factors.
+If you receive a felony conviction, the precise terms of your punishment is decided by the judge.
+The judge in your case will take into account information including the situation surrounding the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, so what is typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or for crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with the representation and dedication of a talented Dunklin County criminal defense attorney, your original Class B charge could be dropped down to a lesser class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to obtain a less severe.
+However, there are exceptions to the guidelines above.
+The classification of some crimes may be enhanced, meaning a crime typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Dunklin County representing you, what was originally a Class B charge could be reduced to a lesser class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less severe.

 In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will take the fight to trial where they will present your case to a jury of your peers who will then determine whether or not you are guilty.
+If your case for your innocence is sound but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will take the fight to trial where they will present your case to a jury of your peers who will then decide whether or not to find you guilty.
 Contact Combs Waterkotte to discuss your case and potential options with our Dunklin County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri